 For the Person with a Green Thumb

-Satisfy the urban gardener with Eartheasy’s gifts For the Gardener, and be inspired with ideas like an herb growing kit from Grow Bottles or a Vertical Gardening Wooly Pocket that lets your favorite gardener grow plants on walls in tight spaces.
+Satisfy the urban gardener with Eartheasy’s gifts for the gardener, and be inspired with ideas like an Culinary Herbs Window Grow Box or a Lavender Garden in a Pail that lets your favorite gardener enjoy the fragrance of lavender in their home.

 For the Outdoors Enthusiast